mendiu/youtube-instagram-embed-with-vast-tag-ads/README.md

 To use this project, follow these simple steps:

-1. **Include the Script**: Download the `YoutubeVideoWithAds.js` script from this repository and include it in your project.
+1. **Include the Script**: Download the `YoutubeVideoWithAds js (index.js)` script from this repository and include it in your project.

 2. **Create a Target Div**: In your HTML, create a `div` where the YouTube player will be inserted.